jslearn81/quantumfusionlearn.github.io/README.md

 # Welcome !
 My name is James Song Jianyong and i am a PhD student in Fintech at National University Of Singapore (NUS), Asian Institute of Finance.<br/>
 I previously graduated with double degrees BBA (Finance) and B.Comp (Information Systems) from NUS and worked in the industry for about 5 years, specializing in quantiative strategies in fixed income and have completed all 3 levels of the Chartered Financial Analyst (CFA) exams. <br/>
-I work comfortably with R,Python and Java and am a tech enthusiast. <br/>
+I work comfortably with Python,R and Java and am a tech enthusiast. <br/>
 During my free time, i enjoy travelling and cycling.

 ## Research Interest